scherkao31/timing_is_everything/index.md

 It appears that the seasonal patterns within genres and locations remain stable throughout the selected period [1993-2009].
 It's worth noting that this period was initially chosen in section 2.3 because the seasonal patterns, encompassing all genres and locations, were stable during that time.
 This latest analysis simply demonstrates that when we subdivide our dataset by genre and location, any intrinsic patterns within these subdatasets also remain consistent over the same period.

-### 1.3.2.
-Seasonal Stability Diagnostics: Canova-Hansen Testing by Category and Region
-To further delve into this analysis, we will calculate autocorrelation, as done in section 2.3.
-However, this time, we will separate the film genres and continents.

-TABLE

-It appears that the seasonal patterns within genres and locations remain stable throughout the selected period [1993-2009].
-It's worth noting that this period was initially chosen in section 2.3 because the seasonal patterns, encompassing all genres and locations, were stable during that time.
-This latest analysis simply demonstrates that when we subdivide our dataset by genre and location, any intrinsic patterns within these subdatasets also remain consistent over the same period.

 To further delve into this analysis, we will calculate autocorrelation, as done in section 2.3.
 However, this time, we will separate the film genres and continents.

 ![1_matrix_genre_continent.png](./assets/img/1_matrix_genre_continent.png)